Ensure 6 ft. distance between personnel, unless safety or core function of the work activity requires a shorter distance.

 Provide and maintain hand hygiene stations for personnel, including handwashing with soap, water, and paper towels, as well as an alcohol-based hand sanitizer containing 60% or more alcohol for areas where handwashing is not feasible.

-Conduct regular cleaning and disinfection at least after every shift, daily, or more frequently as needed, and more frequent cleaning and disinfection of shared objects (e.g. tools, machines, control panels, keypads) and surfaces, as well as high transit areas, such as restrooms and common areas.
+Conduct regular cleaning and disinfection at least after every trip, daily, and more frequently as needed, and more frequent cleaning and disinfection of shared objects (e.g. tools, knives, cleats) and surfaces, as well as high transit areas, such as restrooms and common areas.

-Cleaning and disinfecting of the site, shared surfaces, and other areas, as well as equipment and tools, should be performed using Department of Environmental Conservation (DEC) products identified by the Environmental Protection Agency (EPA) as effective against COVID-19.
+Cleaning and disinfecting of facilities and vessels, shared surfaces, and other areas, as well as equipment and tools, should be performed using Department of Environmental Conservation (DEC) products identified by the Environmental Protection Agency (EPA) as effective against COVID-19.

 If cleaning or disinfection products or the act of cleaning and disinfecting causes safety hazards or degrades the material or machinery, personnel should have access to a hand hygiene station between use and/or be supplied with disposable gloves.